joergelp/IO2_Documentation/MOOC1/en/teacherView.md

 - MOOC exercises DB: DDL
 - MOOC exercises DB: DML

-Click on desired group and then choose the exercise you want to import.
+Click on a desired group and then choose the exercise you want to import.
 ![Exercises groups recommended](../docs/img/teacherView/exercisesGroupsRecommended.png)
 ![Exercise to import selected](../docs/img/teacherView/exerciseSelected.png)